Non-backtracking Graph Neural Networks: Theoretical Analysis

-\end{restatable} We provide the proof in \cref{appx:sensitivity}. \cref{lmm:nonback-bound} states how \textit{the over-squashing effect is controlled by the power of $\widehat{B}$}.
-Consequently, one can infer that increasing the upper bound likely leads to mitigation of the GNN over-squashing effect \citep{topping2022understanding}.
+We provide the proof in \cref{appx:sensitivity}. \cref{lmm:nonback-bound} states how \textit{the over-squashing effect is controlled by the power of $\widehat{B}$}.
+Consequently, one can infer that increasing the upper bound likely alleviates the over-squashing effect in GNNs \citep{topping2022understanding,black2023understanding,gutteridge2023drew} by reshaping the graph topology, i.e., the power of the adjacency matrix in the right-hand side of \cref{eq:sensitivity-bound}.
+Additionally, the assumptions on nabla bounds are derived considering the Lipschitz constant of the non-linearity function and the maximum entry value across all weight matrices \citep{di2023over}.

-From this motivation, we provide an analysis to support our claim on how the NBA-GNN suffers less from over-squashing effect due to its larger sensitivity bound.
+From this motivation, we provide an analysis to support our claim that the NBA-GNNs suffer less from the over-squashing effect due to its larger sensitivity bound.
+The key point is that the \textit{sensitivity bounds align with a random walk}, and the non-backtracking random walks result in a larger sensitivity bound. \begin{restatable}{proposition}{expBound} Consider an MPNN defined as in \cref{eq:gnn} and a $(T-1)$-layer NBA-GNN described by \cref{eq:nba-gnn} and \cref{eq:final-agg}.
+For any pair of nodes $i, j \in \mathcal{V}$ with distance $T$, the following inequality holds between sensitivity bounds: